-The lovely ladies at River City Yarns asked me to design something with the fun Hat Trick yarn they’ve developed.
+The lovely owners of River City Yarns asked me to design something with the fun Hat Trick yarn they’ve developed.
 What better than a shawl that can be worn to a hockey game?

 I wanted to do a mash up of a lace shawl and a team uniform.
 To maintain the feel of the uniform there’s a large area of solid colour in stocking stitch.
 This has an added benefit of making the project more approachable to beginner shawl knitters.
 The lace begins in the solid colour where it’s clearly visible and then segues into the busy hand-dyed yarn.